-The Pilgrimage church of St. John of Nepomuk by Santini demonstrates beautiful Baroque style architecture in the Vysocina Region.
+The Pilgrimage church of St. John of Nepomuk by Santini demonstrates beautiful Baroque style architecture and UNESCO Site in the Vysočina Region.
 Besides being an impresive structure this is also a UNESCO World Heritage site.

 The enchanting 14th century castle ruins of Trosky Castle in the Liberc region formed on two volcanic plugs in the Czech countryside.